groovy-sky/arm-template-101/PITCHME.md

-## Hackathon - How to provision your Azure ARM Template
+##  How to provision your Azure ARM Template

 <div style="text-align: right"> Jurijs Fadejevs </div>